 Transcatheter Tricuspid Valve Therapies

-As one of the highest volume and most experienced transcatheter tricuspid valve programs in the nation, Northwestern Medicine continues to expand its Transcatheter Heart Valve Program by offering a wide array of clinical trials for the tricuspid valve, including Cardioband TR EFS and PASCAL CLASP TR EFS.
+As one of the highest volume and most experienced transcatheter tricuspid valve programs in the nation, Northwestern Medicine continues to expand its Transcatheter Heart Valve Program by offering a wide array of clinical trials for the tricuspid valve, including Cardioband TR EFS and CLASP II TR Pivotal.

 Transcatheter Tricuspid Heart Valve Therapies: Setting the Pace With “First in Human” Clinical Trials